urbanopt/urbanopt.github.io/index.md

 <img src="doc_files/use_cases.png" alt="main urbanopt capabilities" width="100%" height="100%">

-The URBANopt ecosystem is shown below.
+A summary of the capabilities associated with each use case is shown below:

 <img src="doc_files/uo_ecosystem.png" width="100%" height="100%" alt="uo ecosystem diagram">